 The Sun regrets the error.

-Police said they think Spicer was slain in the trailer.
-Detective Homer Pennington said furniture had been removed from the trailer and that attempts had been made to clean bloodstains.
+Pennington said furniture had been removed from the suspect's trailer and attempts had been made to clean up bloodstains.

 Two hours after Spicer's body was found, police stopped the two suspects as they left a Christmas party in South Baltimore and took them to police headquarters where each was charged several hours later, Pennington said.

 Joe Metheny, 41, who lives in a box trailer at the pallet company, was charged with first-degree murder and was being held without bail at the Central Booking and Intake Center, Pennington said.

 Joseph E. Stein, 61, owner of the pallet company who lives in the 1600 block of E. Deep Run Road in Westminster, Carroll County, was charged with being an accessory after the fact of homicide, Pennington said.
 He is suspected of disposing of evidence, Pennington said.
 Stein was being held at Central Booking pending a bail hearing, he said.

 Pennington said Metheny met the victim someplace shortly before she was killed.

 He said the FBI was investigating the pallet company, but declined to say why.

 "They're definitely not investigating the murder," he said.